grechaw/samplestack-etl/README.md

 The ETL process:

-1. Use your favorite torrent client to download Stack Overflow Archives.
+1. Use your favorite torrent client to download Stack Overflow archives.
    We will not use all of the files, so if you want to keep the download a little smaller skip PostHistory and PostLinks.